johnsun1/johnsun1.github.io/_posts/2018-08-27-the-pomodoro-technique.md

 ###### Credit: https://pixabay.com/en/tomato-vegetable-food-vitamins-3520004/ ######

 ### Yummy Tomatoes ###
 There are many apps available, on iOS and Android, for helping people adhere to the core tenants of the technique.
 Some apps try to "gamify" the process.
-For example,  Forest (by Seekrtech Co., Ltd) allows users to grow a virtual forest while they complete a 50-minute work session; while letting users grow real trees with their in-game currency, cool!
+For example,  Forest (by Seekrtech Co., Ltd) allows users to grow a virtual forest while they complete a 50-minute work session.
+Players can also grow real trees with their in-game currency, cool!

-I find the simplest way to be using my phone's built-in timer.
+Rather than use an elaborate app, I find that using my phone's built-in timer works best.
 However you decide to approach The Pomodoro Technique, the best way to keep track of time is the method that you will use consistently.